Andrettin/Wyrmsun/readme.txt

 * Abilities
 - The learning buttons for Healing and Precision now correctly display descriptions for them.

+* AI
+- Made the AI easier on Easy difficulty.

 * Buildings
 - Temples and docks now correctly have a rally point button.